mpowell99/mrp-nonce/README.txt

 Provides developers with an OO approach to Wordpress nonces.
 Implements existing Wordpress Nonce functions inside a class named MRP_Nonce.

 Nonces are created when an object is instantiated.
-Public functions allow users to:
+Public methods allow users to:
     *retrieve the nonce
-    *view or modify "nonce names" (for form fields or URL parameters) *display the are-you-sure (ays) messages for certain actions *verify the validity of the nonce
+    *view or modify "nonce names" (for form fields or URL parameters) *verify the validity of the nonce
+    *display the are-you-sure (ays) messages for certain actions

 == Installation ==